sirnewton01/anon-ssh/README.md

 protect against certain types of intrusion, even when the server runs as a restricted OS user account.
 There can be weaknesses in the server implementation or the OS level permissions, groups and file-level accesses.
-Additional isolation can be achieved with containers, such as Docker where only the paths that are permitted will be mounted into the container.
+Additional isolation can be achieved with containers, such as Docker, where only the paths that are permitted will be mounted into the container.
 If an intrusion were possible then the filesystem view would only be to the container and not the parent OS.
 Virtual machines could also function in the same way.

 There are measures recommended above that would limit the amount of time that a command may be allowed to run without any network activity before it is forcibly closed.
-This is an effort to help prevent excessive CPU usage on the server.
+This is an effort to help prevent excessive resource usage on the server.
 However, it may be possible that there are other critical things running there.
 It depends on how the deployment is being managed.
 Docker containers and VM's would offer a way to limit CPU and memory consumption to help and improve isolation from other critical processes.

-As anonymous SSH services become more widely deployed other security concerns and solutions may appear over time.
+As anonymous SSH services become more widely deployed other security problems and solutions may appear over time.

 ## Summary